Frequently asked questions on UPTE’s unfair labor practice strike at UC

 • How will our patients and research be affected if we allow chronic short staffing to continue?
 Right now, there is a recruitment and retention crisis at UC—54% of Healthcare workers and 67% of Researchers have turned over in the last five years.
 We know that if we don’t take a stand to fix the issues that thousands of our members have said are important to them, this crisis will deepen, and patient care, research, and education will get even worse than they are now.

 • Retaliation for striking is illegal (see the third question above), and the State of California’s Public Employment Relations Board (PERB) has upheld this right.
 Supervisors are unlikely to take action against striking workers, and everyone in a department acting together provides even more protection.
+We want our supervisors to know that we are striking for the good of our department and our work.

 • No. Your manager may ask you whether you are striking while at work before the strike.
 We recommend you tell them, “YES, we’re all going!”
 Once the strike starts, you don’t need to call in—just show up to the picket line!